vstartse/DevSecOpsBIU11/k8s-tutorials.md

 Pods use **PersistentVolumeClaims** to request physical storage.
 We create a PersistentVolumeClaim that _requests_ a volume of at least 1GB that can provide read-write access for at least one Node.

-3. Review and apply `k8s/mysql-pv-claim.yaml`
+3. Review and apply `k8s/mysql-pv-claim.yaml`.
-   After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim's requirements.
+   After you've created the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim's requirements.
 If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume.

-4. In `k8s/mysql-deployment.yaml` enter the following mount and volumes:
+4. In `k8s/mysql-deployment.yaml` enter the following mount and volumes in their appropriate location:
 ```yaml
 volumeMounts:
    - name: config-volume